NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 4. **Pressure Calculation Parameters**: Moved pressure damping factor and steam expansion factors to configurable constants, making it easier to adjust the pressure increase rate.

+5. **Main Steam Valve**: Implemented a control for the Main Steam Valve that opens or closes in increments of 10%, allowing users to remove steam from the system.
+The implementation includes:
+   - A constant in CstSimulation for the maximum steam removal rate when the valve is fully open
+   - Steam removal logic that affects both steam mass and energy balance
+   - UI controls with visual feedback on valve position and steam flow rate

 ## Active Development Areas

 The following areas are currently being worked on or considered for improvement:

+### 0. Steam Removal Mechanism

+The Main Steam Valve implementation provides a mechanism for removing steam from the system, which affects both the steam mass and energy balance.
+This feature enhances the realism of the simulation by allowing users to control steam output, similar to a real boiler system.

 ### 1. Energy Balance Approach for Steam Generation